 In what feels like the blink of an eye, flight prices seem outrageously high on some routes again.
 It could cost you $1,500 for the cheapest fare to Europe, $700 to cross the USA, $600 round-trip to a resort area in Mexico.
 In popular vacation areas in the United States, hotels are reporting that they are getting their highest room rates of all time.
-Rental car prices are setting new records.
+Rental car prices are finally easing back after setting new records.

 For the most part though, we managed by playing a different game than other families were playing.
 Sure, once we went to Myrtle Beach, we did some state park vacations and the like, but for the most part, we were contrarian travelers who took an alternative path.

 We spent one early June in the Pacific Northwest and Canada, we spent three weeks in Southeast Asia, we took vacations in Guatemala and Costa Rica.
 When we did travel the USA in summer, we often went to mid-sized cities we could drive to from our home in Nashville, places that weren’t mobbed with tourists.